-1. INTRODUCTION
+1. Introduction

-- 1. Since mid-2007, the functioning of wholesale credit markets has been severely disrupted.
+- (1) Since mid-2007, the functioning of wholesale credit markets has been severely disrupted.
 The result has been a drying up of liquidity in the banking sector and a reluctance of banks to lend to each other and to the broader economy.
-As the disruption of credit markets has intensified over the past eighteen months, the financial crisis has intensified and the global economy has entered a severe recession. - 2.
-It is difficult to envisage a resolution of the financial crisis and a recovery in the global economy without assured stability in the banking sector and the broader financial system.
+As the disruption of credit markets has intensified over the past 18 months, the financial crisis has intensified and the global economy has entered a severe recession. - (2) It is difficult to envisage a resolution of the financial crisis and a recovery in the global economy without assured stability in the banking sector and the broader financial system.
 Only then will investor confidence return and banks resume their normal lending behaviour.
-Accordingly, Member States have put measures in place to support the stability of their banking sectors and underpin lending, notably the injection of new capital using public funds and the provision of government guarantees for bank borrowing.
-These measures were announced in October 2008 and have been gradually implemented over the past months. - 3.
-Recently, several Member States have announced their intention to complement their existing support measures by providing some form of relief for impaired bank assets.
-Those announcements, in parallel with a similar initiative in the United States, have triggered a wider debate within the Community on the merits of asset relief as a government support measure for banks.
-In the context of that debate, this Communication has been prepared by the Commission, in consultation with the European Central Bank (ECB), and builds on the recommendations issued on 5 February 2009 by the Eurosystem (see Annex I). - 4.
-This Communication focuses on issues to be addressed by Member States in considering, designing and implementing asset relief measures.
-At a general level, those issues include the rationale for asset relief as a measure to safeguard financial stability and underpin bank lending, the longer-term considerations of banking-sector viability and budgetary sustainability to be taken into account when considering asset relief measures and the need for a common and co-ordinated Community approach to asset relief, notably to ensure a level playing field.
-In the context of such a Community approach, this Communication also offers more specific guidance on the application of State-aid rules to asset relief, focusing on issues such as (i) transparency and disclosure requirements; (ii) burden sharing between the State, shareholders and creditors; (iii) aligning incentives for beneficiaries with public policy objectives; (iv) principles for designing asset relief measures in terms of eligibility, valuation and management of impaired assets; and (v) the relationship between asset relief, other government support measures and the restructuring of banks.
+Accordingly, EEA States have put measures in place to support the stability of their banking sectors and underpin lending, such as the injection of new capital using public funds and the provision of government guarantees for bank borrowing. - (3) Several EEA States have announced their intention to complement their existing support measures by providing some form of relief for impaired bank assets.
+These announcements, in parallel with a similar initiative in the United States, have triggered a wider debate within the EEA on the merits of asset relief as a government support measure for banks.
+In the context of that debate, the Communication from the European Commission that corresponds to this Chapter of the EFTA Surveillance Authority's State Aid Guidelines has been prepared by the European Commission services, in consultation with the European Central Bank (ECB), and builds on the recommendations issued on 5 February 2009 by the Eurosystem (see Annex 1). - (4) This Chapter focuses on issues to be addressed by EFTA States in considering, designing and implementing asset-relief measures.
+At a general level, these issues include the rationale for asset relief as a measure to safeguard financial stability and underpin bank lending; the longer-term considerations of banking-sector viability and budgetary sustainability to be taken into account when considering asset-relief measures; and the need for a common and coordinated approach to asset relief within the EEA, notably to ensure a level playing field.
+In the context of such an EEA approach, this Chapter also offers more specific guidance on the application of State aid rules to asset relief, focusing on issues such as (i) transparency and disclosure requirements; (ii) burden sharing between the State, shareholders and creditors; (iii) aligning incentives for beneficiaries with public policy objectives; (iv) principles for designing asset-relief measures in terms of eligibility, valuation and management of impaired assets; and (v) the relationship between asset relief, other government support measures and the restructuring of banks.